citp/privacy-policy-historical/p/pa/par/parship.co.uk.md

-> *The following text is extracted and transformed from the parship.co.uk privacy policy that was archived on 2007-08-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070825203250id_/http%3A//www.parship.co.uk/docs/public/terms/privacy.xhtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the parship.co.uk privacy policy that was archived on 2008-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080509163629id_/http%3A//www.parship.co.uk/docs/public/terms/privacy.xhtml) for the most accurate reproduction.*

-# PARSHIP: Find the love of your life
+# PARSHIP: Find someone really right for you

 |  |